evangelenesiyin/mealplanner/README.md

 ## Meal Planner - What's in your fridge?

 Your easy-to-use, handy application to track ingredients (or food in general) in your fridge.
 Don't know what to cook?
-Browse through suggested recipes and get inspired to prepare your next meal.<br />
+Browse through suggested recipes and get inspired to prepare your next meal.
+Best viewed on desktop.<br />

 Why this application?
-Because I simply love food.
+I simply love food.
 As a busy working adult juggling many responsibilities, I do get frustrated when my fridge is cluttered - certain foods expire and are forgotten (sometimes).

 ## Project Brief